ElmCast/.vim/README.md

 ### Plug ['vim-airline/vim-airline'](https://github.com/vim-airline/vim-airline)

 Airline is a "lean & mean status/tabline for Vim that's light as air."
 It is fast, looks great out of the box, and is infinitely customizable.
 And guess what?
-Gruvbox provides a great theme; no setup needed.
-I like to change the character that is used betwen sections in the status bar.
+Gruvbox provides a great theme; No setup needed.
+I like to change the character that is used between sections in the status bar.

 ```vim
 let g:airline_left_sep= '░'